lipopowski/lipopowski.github.io/_pages/about.md

 ---

 ## About me
 I am a fourth year PhD student in computer science in the [HCI Group](https://hci.stanford.edu/) at Stanford University, advised by [Michael Bernstein](https://hci.stanford.edu/msb/).
 Previously, I attended Harvey Mudd College, where I earned a B.S. in Computer Science and Mathematics and concentrated in literature.
+I am currently supported by the [Google PhD Fellowship](https://research.google/programs-and-events/phd-fellowship/recipients/) and the [Stanford Interdisciplinary Graduate Fellowship](https://vpge.stanford.edu/fellowships-funding/sigf).

 My research areas fall broadly within human-computer interaction (HCI) and social computing.
 I combine empirical work and system design/building to critique and reimagine the online spaces that mediate our social interactions.